 - Laying on their tummies instead of their sides, preventing babies from eating

 - Overprotectiveness to the point of eating their babies

 How Much Calcium Should I Give My Dog After Giving Birth?

 Ranging from frustrating to disturbing, these behaviors and symptoms need to be corrected at once.
 None of these calcium issues occur consistently; however, they respond to Breeder’s Edge Oral Cal Plus Gel initially and then Breeder’s Edge Oral Cal Plus Powder daily while nursing.
 The big issue is quickly recognizing this set of unusual problems and then treating before babies are lost.

 When you suspect a calcium issue, double the dose of oral calcium gel (Breeder’s Edge Oral Cal Plus) and repeat in 30 minutes if it does not appear to resolve the issue.
 These moms usually respond well and return to normal quickly, but dose again in six hours to make sure we don’t relapse.
 Give Breeder’s Edge Oral Cal Plus Powder until nursing is stopped to prevent regression.
 Likely, this calcium deficiency has come on slowly and needs to be corrected over several weeks.
 Mom will replace the calcium stores in her bones, but that takes time.

-We don’t know why we are getting more issues with calcium, but always remember, good moms who milk hard are the most vulnerable to calcium deficiency.
+We don’t know why we are getting more issues with low calcium in dogs after birth, but always remember, good moms who milk hard are the most vulnerable to calcium deficiency.